laixintao/uwsgi-docs/tutorials/GraphiteAndMetrics.rst

    bundle install

-.. note:: if the eventmachine gem installation fails, add "gem 'eventmachine'" in the Gemfile as the first gem and run bundle update.
+.. 注意:: if the eventmachine gem installation fails, add "gem 'eventmachine'" in the Gemfile as the first gem and run bundle update.
 This will ensure latest eventmachine version will be installed

 After bundle has installed all of the gems, you have to copy the graphiti example configuration: